jenkinsci/android-emulator-plugin/README.md

 services from starting UIs for security reasons.

-If you really need to see the emulator UI, you can either run Jenkins not as a service, or add a slave node to Jenkins (e.g. launch slave via JNLP on the same machine) which will bypass this isolation.
+If you really need to see the emulator UI, you can either run Jenkins not as a service, or add an agent node to Jenkins (e.g. launch agent via JNLP on the same machine) which will bypass this isolation.

 ### Unexpected timeouts or hanging during build